PetarDimitrov91/PetarDimitrov91/README.md

 ### I am on the way to become a Full Stack Web Developer!

 - 🔭 I’m currently working on creating a Portfolio.
 - 🌱 I’m currently learning JavaScript BackEnd & DataBase Development with ExpressJS and MongoDB.
-The next technology that follows is TypeScript & Angular.
 - 👯 I’m looking to collaborate with another programming enthusiasts.
 - 🥅 2022 Goals: To become a better programmer than a year before!
 - ⚡ Fun fact: I'm passionate about mountaineering.